-- A. Upon proper request, an employee, the employee's immediate supervisor, the appropriate department director or division manager, or (with the written consent of the employee) his/her Union representative may inspect the employee's personnel file during the normal working hours of the Human Resources Division.
-Such permission shall not be unreasonably withheld. - B. Upon request, an employee or (with an employee's written authorization) his/her union representative shall be given a copy of any written material which is part of his/her personnel record. - C. The Human Resources Division will also provide access to the file for appropriate individuals conducting business necessary for the proper administration of City affairs.
+- B. Upon request, an employee or (with an employee's written authorization) his/her union representative shall be given a copy of any written material which is part of his/her personnel record. - C. The Human Resources Division will also provide access to the file for appropriate individuals conducting business necessary for the proper administration of City affairs.